 - Annotated diploma

 Students who meet the admissions criteria but are not participants in the Honors Program may select to take honors courses; these courses will be designated as honors on the students’ transcripts.
 Honors courses provide an in-depth, creative investigation of subject matter in a seminar format.
 The Honors courses, to date, include:

-Rhetoric II: Honors (3 credits)
+EN 111H Rhetoric II: Honors Section (3 Credits)